jennny06/cse110/index.md

 - [x] Task lists

 ## Me as a Person
-My name is **Chang**, and I am a graduating senior in CSE specialize in Bioinfo.

 My quote today is:
 > Happiness is the only thing that multiplies when you share it.